TouchNetix/axexamples/README.md

 # aXiom Examples

-This repository provides different examples/reference code on how to interface with TouchNetix's aXiom touch controllers.
+This repository provides additional examples and reference code on how to interface with TouchNetix's aXiom touch controllers.

 ## Documentation